 - Preheat oven to 350 degrees.

-- Cook bacon in a frying pan or skillet over medium heat until crisp.
+- Cook bacon in a frying pan or cast iron skillet over medium heat until crisp.

 - Remove bacon from pan and set aside.